koren85/custom_menu/README.md

 #### Plugin for Redmine

+Forked from original plugin.

+Tested from Redmine 4.1

 Plugin that greatly improves usablity of Redmine.
 It implements a lof of things that made Redmine interface user-friendly.